2018 Munster Senior Hurling League

 The 2018 Munster Senior Hurling League, known for sponsorship reasons as the Co-Op Superstores Munster Hurling League, was the third Munster Senior Hurling League, an annual hurling league competition for county teams from the province of Munster.
 The league began on 30 December 2017 and ended on 14 January 2018.

 Cork were the defending champions.
 Tipperary and Waterford did not participate in the league.

+The group stage saw defeat in senior hurling for the first time since the 1891 Munster semi-final.

 On 14 January 2018, Limerick won the league title following a 0-16 to 0-10 defeat of Clare.
 It was their first Munster SHL title.

 Format

 Each team plays each other team once, earning 2 points for a win and 1 for a draw.
 The top two teams advance to the final.